 10. Camera Kit

-Investing in a reliable camera kit can be a hefty-cost to eat, but it’s well worth it.
-With a camera kit, you and your team can thoroughly inspect a chimney flue to point all of the problem areas.
+Investing in a reliable camera kit can be a hefty cost to eat, but it’s well worth it.
+With a camera kit, you and your team can thoroughly inspect a chimney flue to point out all of the problem areas.
 This will make you more efficient and able to complete jobs faster.
 Make sure you choose a camera kit that offers an LED display and is waterproof.

 11. Canvas Drop Cloth

 A canvas drop cloth is far more efficient than plastic as it won’t make any particles stick due to static electricity.
-Your canvas drop cloth allows for easier clean-up and a more professional worksite.
+Your canvas drop cloth allows for easier clean-up and a more professional work site.
 They’re typically inexpensive and extremely versatile.
-One reason several companies use a canvas drop cloth is that you can use them for both outdoor and indoor projects.
+One reason several companies use canvas drop cloth is that you can use them for both outdoor and indoor projects.

 Since flues don’t offer a ton of natural lighting, you’ll need to bring your own.
 Fortunately, there are several lighting options to choose from to make your job easier.
 Making your way into a dark flue is not easy, but with the right light at the ready, you can get the job done as quickly as possible.